pratapladhani/mcs-labs/labs/autonomous-account-news/README.md

 Imagine an agent that works *autonomously* behind the scenes:

-- Scans your Salesforce pipeline regularly
+- Scans your sales pipeline regularly
 - Finds relevant industry news
 - Matches articles to open opportunities
 - Sends tailored, branded reports by email